Home Latest News View The Trailer Bills Story Gallery Join the Email List Guest Book Bios and Contact Info

 Bill Sackter Documentary Completed

-After I completed a fairly detailed edit, there was a private "Sneak Preview" screening for contributors in August 2007, and the reaction was overwhelmingly positive, even with temp music and temp narration.
+After I completed a fairly detailed edit, there was a private "Sneak Preview" screening for contributors and the reaction was overwhelmingly positive, even with temp music and temp narration.

-In late August, I travelled with Composer Peter Bloesch to Seattle to record the full orchestral music score with Seattle Music.
-Peter's contribution to the emotion of the documentary is quite outstanding, and we were fortunate to work together since the beginning to make the music an integral element in the storytelling process.
+I then travelled with Composer Peter Bloesch to Seattle to record his full orchestral music score that was performed by Seattle Music who has recorded soundtracks for many top Hollywood movies.
+Peter's contribution to the emotion of the documentary is truly outstanding, and we were fortunate to work together since the beginning of production to make the music an integral element in the storytelling process.
 Then I recorded the final narration with professional theater actress Sally Wingert, who brought an incredible amount of richness to the narration.

-After 7 years in production, the documentary had its World Premiere at Hancher Auditorium in Iowa City (Bill's home town) on June 7, 2008.
-With a crowd of nearly 1200 people, the screening was a big success, and the documentary received a standing ovation.
+The documentary had its World Premiere at Hancher Auditorium in Iowa City (Bill's home town) - with a crowd of 1175 people, the screening was a big success, and the documentary received a standing ovation.

-It has since gone on to be voted the "#1 Audience Favorite" at five festivals already, and was screened at The Arc's National Convention in Albuquerque in November 2008.
+It has since gone on to be voted the "#1 Audience Favorite" at five consecutive film festivals, and was screened at The Arc's National Convention in Albuquerque.

 All the best,